clownba0t/rails_dynamic_errors/README.md

 #### Routing

-rails_dynamic_errors uses a Rack middleware behind the scenes to capture errors.
-The error processing and page generation is then handled by a controller, which is routed to from the middleware.
-This means that rails_dynamic_errors has to install some routes in your application.
-This is also carried out by the install generator, which adds a line to your application's config/routes.rb to mount the gem's engine.
-By default this is mounted at '/errors', but you are welcome to change it,
+Under the hood, error capturing is done using a Rack middleware which is inserted automatically into the application.
+The dynamic page generation is then handled by a controller, which is routed to from the middleware.
+For this to work, the gem's engine must be mounted in your application.
+The configuration for this is also added by the install generator, to your application's config/routes.rb.
+By default it is mounted at '/errors', but you are welcome to change it.

 ## Usage

-Once installed and configured, rails_dynamic_errors will automatically capture all application errors that result in HTTP status codes in the list of codes to handle (as configured above) and generate dynamic error pages for them.
+Once installed and configured, all application errors that result in HTTP status codes in the list of codes to handle (as configured above) will be captured and generate dynamic error pages for them.
 See below for more information on each step of this process (and how to customise it).

 #### Routes